CalAcademy-Genomics/calacademy-genomics.github.io/protocols/primers.md

 ancestor: Protocols
 ---

-# Resuspending primer stocks & making 10 µM dilutions
+# Resuspending and diluting primers

 {: .note }
 Your primer stocks come lyophilized (freeze-dried) from the company.
 It is best to resuspend them **(in TE buffer or sterile H₂O)** soon after they arrive.
 If you must store them for a period of time before resuspending, place them at -20 °C.